What we know about the shooting in El Paso, Texas

 The shooting is being investigated as a murder, but authorities say there are some aspects that indicate the possibility of a hate crime.

-The site is filled with white nationalist and racist hatred towards immigrants and Hispanics, blaming immigrants and first-generation Americans for taking away jobs and the blending of cultures in the US.
+The document is filled with white nationalist and racist hatred toward immigrants and Hispanics, blaming immigrants and first-generation Americans for taking away jobs and the blending of cultures in the US.

 The writer discussed fears of an influential Hispanic population in Texas that would make the state a "Democratic stronghold," though it also said "the Republican Party is also terrible," because the Republican Party is pro-corporation, which can lead to more immigration.
 The writer also wrote opinions on immigration the predate President Trump, and the writer appears to have held these beliefs for years.